 ROPS line item 49 provides funding to the Successor Agency's legal counsel (Cox Castle & Nicholson) to pursue this action to recover costs expended and/or to require the PRPs to clean up the site or provide the funds to do so.
-An important hearing on the question of jurisdiction over one of the PRPs, Hanson Building Materials Limited ("Hanson"), was heard on December 12, 2018; at the time of publication, the District Court's decision is still pending.
+An important hearing on the question of jurisdiction over one of the PRPs, Hanson Building Materials Limited ("Hanson"), was heard on December 12, 2018; the Court denied Hanson's motion to dismiss the complaint against them28.

-In connection with the litigation, the PRPs identified by the Successor Agency have, in fact, already staked out their position that the Successor Agency is liable for the groundwater contamination at the Corporation Yard site (see Appendix T), and accordingly have filed cross-complaints against the Successor Agency.
-Thus, for the ROPS 19-20 cycle and as reflected in ROPS line item 49, it is estimated that the Successor Agency will incur approximately \$3.7 Million to pursue the Successor Agency's claims against these PRPs and to defend against their counter-claims.
-Note that it is anticipated that the Federal Court will likely set a trial date during the ROPS 19-20 cycle for late 2019 or early 2020 and the aforementioned estimated costs reflect this assumption.
+In connection with the litigation, the PRPs identified by the Successor Agency have, in fact, already staked out their position that the Successor Agency is liable for the groundwater contamination at the Corporation Yard site, and accordingly have filed cross-complaints against the Successor Agency.
+Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 49, it is estimated that the Successor Agency will incur approximately \$2,000,000 to pursue the Successor Agency's claims against these PRPs and to defend against their counterclaims.
+A trial date of January 31, 2022 has been set by the Federal Court.

-Report of Estimated Available Cash Balances - July 1, 2016 through June 30, 2017
+Report of Estimated Available Cash Balances - July 1, 2017 through June 30, 2018